-So many mentally challenged people are left unsupported on the streets.
-They are often regarded as demon-possessed and are highly rejected by society.
-Mercy homes began when one of Empart’s church planters felt a calling to reach this marginalised group by caring for them and setting them on a path towards restoration.
-The first ever Mercy home was established in his home.
+So many people suffering from mental illness are left unsupported on the streets.
+They are often regarded as demon-possessed and are highly rejected.
+Mercy Homes began when one of Empart’s field workers felt convicted to restore health and quality of life to this under-served group, establishing the first Mercy Home in his house.

 There are now 2 Mercy Homes and a Mercy Bus which have provided care to over 942 vulnerable people.
 95% of Mercy Home residents have recovered completely and been reinstated with their families, with some going on to become field workers themselves.